The Essential Theft Response Plan Every Contractor Should Know

 Here’s a step-by-step guide to help you respond quickly, improve your chances of recovery, and protect your construction equipment going forward.

-The moment you notice a piece of equipment missing, time is of the essence.
+- Act Immediately — Time Is Your Biggest Advantage The moment you notice a piece of equipment missing, time is of the essence.
 Most stolen construction equipment is moved within hours sometimes even across state lines making early action critical.

-If your construction equipment is equipped with a GPS tracking device, now is the time it truly pays off.
+- Use GPS Tracking Data If your construction equipment is equipped with a GPS tracking device, now is the time it truly pays off.

 With a real-time tracker, you can: